PANS Patient Care

 - PANS/PANDAS Physicians Network (PPN)

-- Revised Treatment Guidelines Released for Pediatric Acute-onset Neuropsychiatric Syndrome (PANS/PANDAS) - published July 2017 in Journal of Child & Adolescent Psychopharmacology (JCAP press release)
+- Revised Treatment Recommendations Released for Pediatric Acute-onset Neuropsychiatric Syndrome (PANS/PANDAS) - published July 2017 in Journal of Child & Adolescent Psychopharmacology (JCAP press release)